 Add an agility teeter, a tunnel, or a tire jump for variety.
 But you don't have to start there.
 Try whatever you like, so long as it works for you and your Aussie and you are both having fun, go for it!

 You may have to modify how you work with it if your puppy is still young.
 For example agility jump bars may have to be put on the ground or very low.
 You still train to learn the routine and for communication but avoid the potential for injury to your puppy.

 If you are handy you can even build your own custom dog agility equipment.
 This can be done fairly inexpensively.
-Free dog agility training equipment plans are available and are fairly simple to build but by the time you get plans, buy parts, spend hours cutting and assembling you might wish you had taken a look at what Affordable Agility has to offer—and it's shipped right to your door!
-(But I'll admit, and my wife will back me up on this...
-I'm not very handy.)
+Free dog agility training equipment plans are available and are fairly simple to build but by the time you get plans, buy parts, spend hours cutting and assembling you might want to consider buying agility equipment if, like me, you're not very handy.